SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 ### Overview of last time:
 > Q: What is the main reason we use JSPs?
 > A: Manage the presentation layer, take HTML code blocks out of Java
+- **Misconception** : Your job is to solve business problems, not just to code

 ## JSP Page Directive